MissInterpret/mount-configuration/README.md

 ## missinterpret.mount-configuration.core

-The [missinterpret.mount-configuration.core](https://github.com/MissInterpret/mount-configuration/blob/ddfbf1c05da0b2883bee90a18d4492cfba5c56f1/src/missinterpret/mount_configuration/core.clj#L1) namespace provides a unified view of all those sources that is consistent across runtimes and accessor functions to access that view as well as each source's runtime data independently via a single interface.
+The [missinterpret.mount-configuration.core](https://github.com/MissInterpret/mount-configuration/blob/ddfbf1c05da0b2883bee90a18d4492cfba5c56f1/src/missinterpret/mount_configuration/core.clj#L1) namespace provides a unified view of all those sources that is consistent across runtimes.
+Accessor functions to access that view as well as each source's runtime data independently via a single interface is also provided.

 ### Unified View and Loading Order